 The safest way to explore the city in on foot or by taxis, which are all metered.

 One possible inconvenience can be the protests because, in case they happen, the streets will be crowded and you cannot go sightseeing or shopping.

 Tourists should always remain prepared for any kind of mistrustful activity but should never miss a chance to see this beautiful Greek island.

-- Airports - Nikos Kazantzakis International Airport, a shared civil and military facility is 5 km away from the city center and has numerous services including a bank, an ATM and a cafe bar.
-It is considered the second mostly used airport when coming to Greece.
-Alternative airports which can also be used are Athens, Corfy and Rhodes.
+Nikos Kazantzakis International Airport, a shared civil and military facility is 5 km away from the city center and has numerous services including a bank, an ATM and a cafe bar.
+It is considered the second most used airport when coming to Greece.
+Alternative airports that can also be used are Athens, Corfu and Rhodes.